August 16, 2020 0 Comment

 1. Identify hiring priorities clearly

-It is important for organizations to clearly establish their hiring priorities – the open positions for which the referrals would be required and the rewards or incentives for each position.
 Establishing clear hiring priorities makes it easier for organizations to create the right framework for the referral program.

 2. Establish key policy parameters